tremby/discord-tagbot/README.md

 For those reasons some disqualification list management commands are available:

-- **`/tag-disqualified-add`:** add a user to the list of disqualified players for the current round.
+- **`/tag-disqualified add`:** add a user to the list of disqualified players for the current round.

-- **`/tag-disqualified-remove`:** remove a user from the list of disqualified players for the current round.
+- **`/tag-disqualified remove`:** remove a user from the list of disqualified players for the current round.

-- **`/tag-disqualified-clear`:**: clear the list of disqualified players for the current round.
+- **`/tag-disqualified clear`:**: clear the list of disqualified players for the current round.

 ### Miscellaneous commands